 The flu shot contains dead viruses that help your body build up an immunity to certain strains of the flu.
 About two weeks after receiving a vaccination, your body develops antibodies that are uniquely qualified to fight the flu strains contained in the shot.
 These antibodies can, in turn, fend off attacks from live versions of the viruses in the following months.

-Flu shots work most effectively in adults and older children who are healthy.
-They are typically not as effective for the following groups of people:
+They work most effectively in adults and older children who are healthy but are typically not as effective for the following groups of people:

 - Children younger than 2 years old

 - Senior citizens older than 65 years old

 - People with health conditions that weaken their immune systems

 These people have a higher risk of developing flu complications, which makes it important for their family members to be vaccinated.
 Doing so helps lower their risk of getting sick and spreading the flu virus to those who are more vulnerable.

 The dead viruses selected for a flu shot are predicted to be the most common flu viruses for the given year.
 Most shots are quadrivalent, meaning that they are designed to protect you from four different flu viruses.
 Depending on which viruses are spreading in a given year, a flu shot can lower your risk of getting the flu by up to 60%, according to the Centers for Disease Control and Prevention.
 It does not, however, provide you with protection from the following risks:

 - Flu viruses contracted less than two weeks after getting the shot

 - Flu viruses that were not included in the shot